AS 91333 Clarification

 Clarification details

-Updated December 2017.
-The ‘relevance of identified risks’ section has been updated to address issues in moderation.
+Updated February 2025.
+The 'relevance of identified risks' section has been updated to address issues seen in moderation.

 Selection of a challenging outdoor activity

-The context for this standard should be a challenging outdoor activity where a student is required to demonstrate personal competence in a risky situation.
+The context for this standard should be a challenging outdoor activity where a student is required to demonstrate personal competence in a managed perceived risk situation.
 Refer to Explanatory Note 6 to see what these may include.

 Personal application of risk management strategies